Jadrian Wooten

 -

 Dual Roles: You will receive a lot of emails from me throughout the semester as your instructor for ECON 2005, but also as the Director of the Undergraduate Program.
-I will do my best to keep those roles clearly separated, but just know that I'm here to see you succeed in this class and in the major.
-There are a lot of great opportunities to build a stellar resume while you're here, but it means trusting yourself to take chances.
+I do my best to keep those roles separated, so that you know whether I'm emailing you about class or about your major.
+Regardless of the "hat" I'm wearing, I hope you know that I'm here to help you succeed.
+There are a lot of great opportunities to build a unique experience at Tech, but I hope you trust yourself to take advantage of those opportunities.

 -

-Class Preparation Expectations: This section includes more outside reading and activities than other sections so that we can spend our class time focused on problem-solving and simulations.
-We cover the same topics as other sections of ECON 2005 but in a different way.
+Class Preparation Expectations: The section you're enrolled in will include more active learning than other sections offered this upcoming semester.
+We'll dedicate our class time to working on solving problems and participating in simulations.
+I will ask you to spend some time each week making sure you're prepared to have those conversations.
 Keep in mind that Virginia Tech expects you to spend around 6 hours each week working on material related to our course in addition to the 3 hours we spend together each week.

 -

-In-Person Format: Most of our meetings this semester will be held in person, and will not be recorded or offered over Zoom.
-There may be a few days during the year when I need to be away, and those lectures will be provided online.
-The majority of your graded assignments will be completed online, but a significant portion of your final grade comes from daily quiz questions and activities we do in class.
+In-Person Format: Most of our class meetings this semester will be held in person and will not be offered virtually.
+There may be a few times during the semester when we can't meet in person, but I'll provide an asynchronous video lesson that you can complete on your own time.
+All graded assignments in the course are completed online, but a portion of your exam scores will be based on activities and discussions that only happen in class.

 -